max172-hqt/grade-tracker/README.md

 - This project also comes with a pre-commit to auto-fix eslint errors on staged file and will prevent you from committing if there are errors that have not been fixed.

+## Terminology
+- Grade components: Could be quizzes, exams, assignments, presentations
+- Grade tracker sheet: A sheet which shows all grading components of a subject, along with a grade (can be empty) and a weight (percentage)